Boston Terrier

 History

-However, the most popular story is that Judge was a Bull and Terrier dog that belonged to a man named Robert Hooper residing in Boston during the 1870s.
+However, the most popular story is that Judge was a Bull and Terrier dog belonging to Robert Hooper, residing in Boston during the 1870s.

 Reportedly, Judge was bred with a dog named Gyp, belonging to Edward Burnett from Massachusetts.
-Though the details of Gyp’s breed are not known, she is believed to have been a bulldog-type breed.
+Though the details of Gyp’s breed are unknown, she is believed to have been a bulldog-type breed.

-The offspring of Judge and Kate was bred with a number of other dogs by Burnett, and those offsprings were further bred to refine a few characteristics.
+The offspring of Judge and Kate were bred with many other dogs by Burnett, and those offspring were further bred to refine a few characteristics.
 This eventually led to the rise of the Boston Terriers, which received their name after their place of origin.
 They were recognized by the American Kennel Club (AKC) in 1893.

 Popularity

-In earlier times, Boston Terriers, as well as their ancestors, were bred to be fighter dogs.
+In earlier times, Boston Terriers and their ancestors were bred to be fighter dogs.
 However, this breed gradually evolved into friendly and family-loving dogs.
-As such, they are quite a popular breed and are ranked 21 out of 195 by the AKC.
+They are quite a popular breed and ranked 21 out of 195 by the AKC.

 Appearance

-Boston Terriers are certainly very unique in terms of appearance – partly due to their facial features and partly due to their color schemes.
+Boston Terriers are unique in appearance – partly due to their facial features and partly due to their color schemes.
 Their features and appearance are described in detail below.

 Head

-Boston Terriers have a somewhat square-shaped head that is proportional to the size of their bodies.
+Boston Terriers have a somewhat square-shaped head proportional to their bodies’ size.
 Further, they have wide eyes and pointed ears, with a very short muzzle.

 Body

 Boston Terriers have a stout and compact body.
 Though small in size, they have a muscular build with a broad chest.
-Also, their neck is a little arched, and their tail is short and tapered.
-Further, their legs are small and short, but strong and muscular.
+Also, their neck is slightly arched, and their tail is short and tapered.
+Further, their legs are small and short but strong and muscular.

 Moreover, the gait of Boston Terriers is straight and rhythmic, which surely looks very graceful.
 Furthermore, they weigh anywhere between 12 and 25 pounds.